ssu-humane/K-HATERS/README.md

 - We collected 191,633 comments from 52,590 news articles that were published through Naver News over two months in 2021.
 - We included 8,367 comments from the labeled set of an available [corpus](https://github.com/kocohub/korean-hate-speech).

 All comments were annotated through CashMission, a crowdsourcing service run by SELECTSTAR.

-Annotation guidelines are available [here](https://open.selectstar.ai/ko/?page_id=5948).
+Labeling guidelines are available as a part of SELECTSTAR open datasets (in Korean). [[link]](https://open.selectstar.ai/ko/?page_id=5948)

 ## Data distribution